amd/ryzen-ai-documentation/docs/advanced_installation.rst

 **Olive Quantization**

 Microsoft Olive framework supports quantization with Vitis AI ONNX Quantization.
-If you're interested in exploring Olive Quantization as an advanced quantization method, you can follow the steps below:
+If you are interested in exploring Olive Quantization as an advanced quantization method, you can follow the steps below:

 1. Install Olive Quantization by running the following command: